asonthalia/Sparkify-Data-Modelling-With-Postgres/README.md

 The data will then be loaded to the tables created and can be tested using the ```test.ipynb``` notebook present in the repository.

 ## Database Architecture
-> “Data that is loved tends to survive.” - _Kurt Bollacker_

 ![A](https://github.com/asonthalia/Sparkify-Data-Modelling-With-Postgres/blob/472ebd15c8991b3b680bec178fd69b2dd728eb88/Images/Architecture%20copy.png)
 Created using [Creatly](https://app.creately.com).
 Sorry for the attribute stacking in the ```SONGPLAYS``` table, creately only allows for 60 elements in their free version!